ivevil/laravel-react-blog/README.md

 - Install all the dependencies using composer
 > composer install

-- Copy the example env file and make the required configuration changes in the .env file
+- Create .env file and fill it up with your name of app, database etc.
-> cp .env.example .env
+> cp .env

 - Generate a new application key
 > php artisan key:generate